11 Budget Winter Activities in Helsinki

 Grilling Near the Frozen Sea

-Have you ever tried to barbecue in the great outdoors during the cold winter?
-Cafe Regatta, a comfy cafe close to the shoreline of Helsinki city centre, has the perfect setting.
+Have you ever tried barbecuing outdoors in the cold winter?
+CCafé Regatta, a cosy café close to the shoreline of Helsinki’s city centre, has the perfect setting.
 Enjoy a cup of hot coffee indoors or cook a sausage outside on the campfire.

-Although we are in Helsinki, the atmosphere of this cafe has a certain exotic quality.
+Although we are in Helsinki, the atmosphere of this ccaféhas a certain exotic quality.

 Walking on the Ice

 Walking on the frozen sea, often referred to as “ice walking,” can be an exhilarating experience.
-It is an adventure that allows an individual to explore the icy waters while taking in spectacular views and perhaps some wildlife.
-Ice walking requires a lot of preparation, including special gear and layers of clothing.
-Safety measures, such as having a guide or a partner, are important before setting out on an ice-walking journey.
+It’s an adventure that allows you to explore icy waters while taking in spectacular views and perhaps spotting some wildlife.
+Ice walking requires a lot of preparation, including unique gear and layers of clothing.
+Safety measures, such as having a guide or a partner, are essential before setting out on an ice-walking journey.

 In January and February, the sea usually freezes with a sturdy layer of ice.
 Walking on the ice can give you a sense of liberation.
-Nevertheless, it is never advisable to go alone, and it is recommended to ask the locals if the ice is secure.
-If you do fall in, it would be wise to bring some safety gear.
+Nevertheless, it is never advisable to go alone, and asking the locals if the ice is secure is recommended.
+If you do fall in, it’s wise to bring some safety gear.

 We recommend trying ice walking.
 However, it is best to do so with someone familiar with the activity.
-Unexpectedly, plunging into frigid water is not the type of ice swimming experience you hope for.
+Unexpectedly, plunging into frigid water is not the ice swimming experience you hope for.

 Going to Pubs

 One of the popular activities many people enjoy is visiting bars.
-A great way to have a fun evening with friends is to go to pubs and socialize.
+A great way to have a fun evening with friends is to go to a pub and socialise.
 You can order drinks, listen to music, and meet new people.
 Karaoke is also popular in Helsinki.
-A night at the bar is always exciting to spend time with friends.
+A night at the bar is always exciting, and you can spend time with friends.

 At one point, there was an ice bar in Helsinki where everything was built from ice.
 Sadly, it no longer exists, but it won’t be long before a new one is established.
 In the meantime, there are many great bars in the Helsinki Centre that you can visit if you’d prefer a warmer atmosphere.